andoma/movian/docs/plugins.md

 Open the file specified by URL and return the contents as a String

+This method should only be used for development and is not available in release builds of Showtime

 #### querySplitString(String s)

 Returns object with properties set to values according to contents